Supply Chain Management

 Supplier Assessment

 GC implements a process that regularly and continually monitors, audits and assesses supplier performance through the Yearly Performance Evaluation to raise awareness among suppliers and ensure that they operate in adherence to the Business Code of Conduct, Supplier Code of Conduct, good governance principles, and relevant laws, with no environmental, social and governance (ESG) impacts.
 The process also supervises their compliance with international standards, such as ISO9001, ISO14001, ISO45001, etc. Such actions will result in mutual sustainable business growth.
-By conducting an ESG assessment, if they are identified as critical supplier and rated as high risk, they will not be qualified.
+By conducting an ESG assessment, If a supplier is identified as a critical supplier with high ESG risks, GC will conduct a review and offer recommendations as well as explore opportunities to provide assistance to the supplier in order to improve and develop their operations for better ESG assessment results.

 Furthermore, during the contract period or after its completion, the purchasing agency can make complaints and raise issues related to usage or ESG risks through the Vender Criticism process.
 In case of complaints against a supplier or a supplier not passing the assessment, GC will conduct an investigation, consider corrective actions, offer advice or suggestions, identify corrective or improvement measures and determine an appropriate timeline for the corrective action and means of jointly solving the problem with relevant parties before following up, verifying and re-assessing the case.
 However, if the supplier is unable to comply with the specified standards, the company will consider the temporary suspension of the purchase or the suppliers’ exclusion from our vendor list.